Melaine

-Saint Melaine (Latin: Melanius or Mellanus; Cornish: Melan; Welsh: Mellon) was a 6th-century Bishop of Rennes in Brittany (now in France).
+Saint Melaine (Latin: Melanius or Mellanus; Breton: Melani; Cornish: Melan; Welsh: Mellon) was a 6th-century Bishop of Rennes in Brittany (now in France).

 Traditional history

-Melaine grew up at Plaz in Brain, near Redon.
-He was a pious child, often being punished for spending too long at his prayers.
-He became a monk and then abbot.
+Melaine was born at near Redon in Plaz in Brain, to a Gallo-Roman family.
+He became a monk and then abbot of a small monastery he established near his home.
 He was nominated the successor to Bishop Amand of Rennes.
 Traditions recounted by Baring-Gould state that on the death of Amand, he was compelled by the local population to become the next Bishop, accepting the role with great reluctance; that he performed many miracles and put an end to heathen practices; and that following his death at La Vilaine, his body was placed on a boat which then returned to Rennes against the current without the assistance of rowers or sails.
 (However, Louis Duchesne is of opinion that the Amandus reckoned among the bishops of Rennes at the end of the fifth century is the same as Amand of Rodez.
 He therefore excludes him from his list of authentic bishops of Rennes.)

 During his rule, Clovis took over the area and Melaine became his trusted advisor.
 He opposed immigration from Britain and attended the First Council of Orléans in 511.
 He died at Plaz in 530 and was buried in the Abbey Church of Notre-Dame en Saint-Mélaine in Rennes.

 Veneration

 Melaine quickly became revered as a saint, especially after the wooden tower above his grave burnt down and his tomb miraculously survived.
-He has three feast days: 6 November (death), 6 January (burial) and 11 October (translation).
+Saint Melaine is the principal patron saint of the Diocese of Rennes.
+The abbey church of Notre-Dame-en-Saint-Melaine in Rennes was dedicated to him.